Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 - Cooperative multitasking
 - Distribute logic across multiple frames
 - Taking back execution more conveniently at specific game events
-- Get load of from Update methods
+- Make Update methods more lightweight

 #### Implementation of Coroutines in Unity<br>
 A good way of implementing coroutines in .Net is by using iterators.<br>
 Unity also used this concept when they implemented their own coroutines.<br>

-A coroutine yields an `IEnumerator` interface (this is the iterator), which will tell to Unitys Coroutine Scheduler when the execution shall continue.
+A coroutine yields an `IEnumerator` interface (this is the iterator), which will tell Unity's Coroutine Scheduler when the execution shall continue.
 Let's see an example:
 ```c#
 public class CoroutineExample : Monobehaviour